-Land in the area has been identified for opportunities to deploy up to 479 MWp ground mount solar PV for further CO2 reduction.
+Land in the area has been identified for opportunities to deploy 483 MW ground mount solar PV for further CO2 reduction.
+Deploying such large volumes of local generation would be very challenging and is highly ambitious.
 These solar farms will likely be connected into the transmission network; how this deployment of PV will impact the need for electricity network reinforcement will need to be explored as the modelling in this report is focussed on the effects of demand and generation change within the local distribution network.

-Under the primary scenario, the electricity network would require capacity reinforcements of substations and underground feeders to accommodate electrification, at an estimated cost of £262m.
+Under the primary scenario, the electricity network would require capacity reinforcements of substations and underground feeders to accommodate electrification, at an estimated cost of £214m.
 A significant proportion of this is attributed to the peak demands of the large numbers of proposed heat pumps.
-Further work would be required, under this high electrification scenario, to determine the most cost-effective approach for providing this additional capacity.
+Further work would be required, under this high electrification scenario, to determine the most cost-effective, approach for providing this additional capacity.